WillisAHershey/stretchBloc/README.txt

 stretchBloc is a type that simulates unsigned integers of no maximum size.

-See stretchBloc.h for a list of functions.
-As of 1/16/2020, most of them are not fully functional.
+stretchBloc.h has a comprehensive list and brief descriptions of the functions offered, but all of the basic integer operations should be covered.

+addition, subtraction, multiplication, division, modulus, powers etc etc.